North Korea–South Korea relations

 In 2000, Kim Dae-jung became the first President of South Korea to visit North Korea, 55 years after the peninsula was divided.
 Under President Kim, South Korea adopted the Sunshine Policy in pursuit of more peaceful relationships with North Korea.
 The policy established the Kaesong Industrial Region, among other things.
 This policy was continued by the next president Roh Moo-hyun who also visited North Korea in 2007 and met with North Korean leader Kim Jong Il.
 Through this meeting both leaders signed a declaration to pursue peace and recover inter-Korean relations.
 However, faced with growing criticism, the Sunshine Policy was discontinued under the next two governments.
 During Lee Myung-bak and Park Geun-hye's presidencies, the relationship between North and South Korea became more hostile.

 Under President Moon Jae-in, beginning with North Korea's participation in the 2018 Winter Olympics, the relationship saw a major diplomatic breakthrough and become significantly warmer.
 In April 2018, the two countries signed the Panmunjom Declaration.
 The summits between North and South Korea also facilitated positive relationships between North Korea and the United States.
 However, the negotiations stalled in 2020 and relations deteriorated, particularly during the presidency of Yoon Suk Yeol, with an increase in military tensions.

-On December 30, 2023, Kim Jong Un declared peaceful reunification impossible, stating that North Korea was no longer “consanguineous or homogeneous" with South Korea and that the two Koreas had become two separate ethnic nations (minjok).
+On 30 December 2023, Kim Jong Un declared peaceful reunification impossible, stating that North Korea was no longer "consanguineous or homogeneous" with South Korea and that the two Koreas had become two separate ethnic nations (minjok).
 Following this declaration, North Korea officially began referring to the South as "Hanguk" (endonym for South Korea) and characterizing inter-Korean relations as "Chosŏn-Hanguk relations (chohan kwan'gye)" rather than the traditional term "North-South relations."
-This underscores North Korea's departure from its previous South Korea policies that were based on Korean ethnic nationalism, a political and cultural rupture described as "de-ethnification" by the Daily NK.
+This underscores North Korea's policy of two hostile states theory which departs from its previous South Korea policies that were based on Korean ethnic nationalism.
+This political and cultural rupture was described as "de-ethnification" by the Daily NK.